 Vasectomy is surgery a man may choose to have if he does not want to father any more children.
-It’s permanent male birth control.
+It is lasting (permanent) male birth control.

-A man who’s had a vasectomy still makes semen and is able to ejaculate, but the semen doesn’t contain sperm.
-The level of testosterone and all other male sex traits stays the same.
+A man who has had a vasectomy still makes semen and is able to ejaculate.
+But the semen doesn’t contain sperm.
+The testosterone level and all other male sex traits stays the same.
 For most men, the ability to have an erection is unchanged.

 Types of vasectomy

-Conventional vasectomy.
-This surgery involves small cuts on each side of the scrotum to reach the vas deferens.
+- Conventional vasectomy.
+Small cuts are made on each side of the scrotum to reach the vas deferens.

-No scalpel or nonsurgical vasectomy.
-This method is done through one tiny puncture in the skin.
-An instrument is used to gently stretch the skin opening so that the vas deferens can be reached.
+- No scalpel vasectomy.
+This method is done through 1 tiny hole in the skin.
+A tool is used to gently stretch the skin opening so that the vas deferens can be reached.
 Because no cuts are made, there is little bleeding and no stitches.
 It heals quickly with little or no scarring.